 How do I correct low levels of B12?

 There are few important points to underscore here.
 First, the vast majority with low levels have reported being able to raise their B12 levels with oral supplementation in pill, lozenge or liquid form.
 That amount is often reported as 5000 mcg.
 So if you are told that injections are the only way, not true.
-Or if your B12 results aren’t that bad (but need improvement), it’s also not true that you HAVE to have injections.
+Those can be more necessary for the more rare cause: pernicious anemia.

 On the other hand. those who did choose injections (usually for those with pitifully low results) report quicker positive results.
 For those with the autoimmune-related pernicious anemia who have difficulty properly absorbing B12, injections are usually recommended in most countries, but again, oral has worked well if enough it used.
 Work with your doctor.